pbombnz/GeoNetAPI-Java/README.md

 before using any of these services.

-The API is designed to match the documentation on the [GeoNet API official documentation](https://api.geonet.org.nz/), hence I will not write my own documentation, although javadocs have been created.
+The API is designed to match the documentation on the [GeoNet API official documentation](https://api.geonet.org.nz/), hence I will not write my own documentation, although javadocs within the code have been created.

 ## Dependencies
 * *com.squareup.retrofit2:retrofit2:2.4.0* - RESTful Client used to access the Web Service.
-* *com.squareup.retrofit2:converter-gson:2.4.0* - Transforms JSON data into Java Objects via GSON.
+* *com.squareup.retrofit2:converter-gson:2.4.0* - Transforms JSON data into Java Objects.
 * *com.tickaroo.tikxml:annotation:0.8.13* - Transforms XML data in Java Objects.
 * *com.tickaroo.tikxml:core:0.8.13* - - Transforms XML data in Java Objects.
 * *com.tickaroo.tikxml:processor:0.8.13* - Transforms XML data in Java Objects.
 Annotation processing must be enabled in IDE.